 Urinary tract infections can be uncomfortable, but are usually mild.
 However, if not treated properly, the infection can spread and cause serious complications, especially if it reaches the kidneys.

 Sexually transmitted diseases, or STDs, are a group of diseases that are most commonly spread through sexual intercourse.
 The bacteria, viruses, or parasites that cause the STD can be present in semen, vaginal secretions, blood, and saliva.
 Because of this, other forms of contact, anal and oral sex, or skin contact with an infected area (with genital warts) can also spread the disease.

 How can you tell the difference between an STD and a UTI?

 Some STDs have several symptoms in common with UTIs.
-These symptoms can include difficulty urinating, painful urination, a frequent or urgent need to urinate, and cloudy, dark, or strange-smelling urine.
+These symptoms can include pain or burning with urination.
+UTI’s often have a frequent or urgent need to urinate, a feeling of incomplete bladder emptying, and cloudy, dark, or strange-smelling urine.
 However, STDs can have additional symptoms that are not present with a UTI.
 These symptoms include:

 - Pain during intercourse